Board of Directors

 Jerry Avorn, MD

-Alosa Health’s Chief Clinical Consultant, is Professor of Medicine at Harvard Medical School and Chief of the Division of Pharmacoepidemiology and Pharmacoeconomics in the Department of Medicine at Brigham and Women’s Hospital.
+Dr. Avorn, Alosa Health’s President of the Board and Chief Clinical Consultant, is Professor of Medicine at Harvard Medical School and Chief of the Division of Pharmacoepidemiology and Pharmacoeconomics in the Department of Medicine at Brigham and Women’s Hospital.
 Dr. Avorn did his undergraduate work at Columbia University, received the MD from Harvard Medical School in 1974, and completed a residency in internal medicine at the Beth Israel Hospital.
 He joined the Harvard Medical School faculty in 1978.
 His research group was among the first to use large electronic datasets of medication use and clinical outcomes, beginning in the early 1980s.
 While at the Beth Israel, he was certified in Geriatric Medicine and helped to establish the Harvard program on aging, building a research program on the use and outcomes of medications in the elderly.

 His current work centers on the intended and adverse outcomes of prescription drugs, physician prescribing practices, and medication policy.
 The Division of Pharmacoepidemiology and Pharmacoeconomics he founded currently includes 50 people, comprising 17 faculty members representing clinicians from various medical specialties, epidemiologists, health services researchers, and biostatisticians, as well as programmers, graduate students, and research support staff.
 Dr. Avorn pioneered the “academic detailing” approach to continuing medical education, in which non-commercial, evidence-based information about drugs is provided to doctors through educational outreach programs.
 He has served as a member of the Institute of Medicine Committee on Standards for Developing Trustworthy Clinical Practice Guidelines and is the author or co-author of over 450 papers in the medical literature on medication use and its outcomes, and of the book, Powerful Medicines: The Benefits, Risks, and Costs of Prescription Drugs (Knopf), now in its 11th printing.